Oleg-Egorov/Emitent/README.md

-### `yarn start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

-Library:
-SASS-loader, Axios, React-loader-spinner, React-vis
+Library: SASS-loader, Axios, React-loader-spinner, Lodash, Victory